aspose-words/Aspose.Words-Documentation/java/release-notes/aspose-words-for-java/release-notes-2019/aspose-words-for-java-19-11-release-notes/_index.md

 {{< /highlight >}}

-**Added new public class HorizontalRuleFormat** HorizontalRuleFormat class enables to fully customize the formatting of the horizontal rule.
+**Added new public class HorizontalRuleFormat** HorizontalRuleFormat class allows to fully customize the formatting of the horizontal rule.
 This class can only be obtained through the Shape.HorizontRuleFormat property.

 {{< highlight csharp >}}
 /// <summary>